enze-chen/mi-book-2021/appendix/appendix.md

+(h1:appendix:intro)=
 # Appendices

-Here is some extra information regarding this curriculum project that may be of interest to you.
+Here are some extra information regarding this curriculum project that may be of interest to you.

 ```{tableofcontents}
 ```